Clean Fuel Advanced Technology Project

 View all the previous winners and their efforts to reduce transportation emissions and promote fuel diversity throughout North Carolina.

 Triangle Clean Cities Coalition promotes the use of alternative fuel vehicles (AFVs) in the Triangle Region by creating partnerships to develop the AFV market and related infrastructure.
-For more information contact Kathy Boyer at (919) 558-9400.
+For more information contact Mary Sell at (919) 558-9400.

 Centralina Clean Fuels Coalition promotes, accelerates, and expands the use of alternative fuels in the transportation sector in the counties surrounding the Charlotte area.
 For more information please contact Jason Wager at (704) 348-2707.